 If a student chooses or is required to repeat a failed course, the failing grade remains on the transcript, although the grade and course credit for the repeated course will also be reflected on the transcript for the semester in which the course is successfully completed.

 Failing grades may result in academic required withdrawal, failure to qualify for graduation, academic probation, or academic warning.

 Minimum Progress Required for Advancement

-Any student who, by the start of the fall term, has not completed the minimum number of courses required for advancement must withdraw from the University and either successfully complete a sufficient number of pre-approved courses at another four-year college or university or, when mandated by the Faculty Committee on Examinations and Standing, repeat a semester at Princeton.
+Any student who, by the start of the fall term, has not completed the minimum number of courses required for advancement, whether taken on campus or at another institution, must withdraw from the University and either successfully complete a sufficient number of pre-approved courses at another four-year college or university or, when mandated by the Faculty Committee on Examinations and Standing, repeat a semester at Princeton.

 The Faculty Committee on Examinations and Standing reviews the records of all students at the end of each term and, when appropriate, places students on academic probation or issues letters of academic warning.

 - Those students whose records indicate either poor overall standing or poor departmental performance (although not sufficiently weak to require withdrawal) are placed on academic probation.
 Eligibility for intercollegiate athletic participation may be withheld for a student on academic probation.

 - A student will be placed on writing probation at the end of the third term of enrollment for failure to complete the writing requirement regardless of overall performance, and may be placed on writing probation in addition to academic probation for poor overall standing.
 A student on writing probation who fails to complete the writing requirement by the end of sophomore year will be required to withdraw from the University.